5 Questions Your DUI Attorney Doesn't Want You to Ask

 Common DUI motions your attorney should at least consider:

-- Motion to suppress — challenges the admissibility of evidence obtained through an illegal stop, improper testing, or rights violation
+- Motion to suppress.
+Challenges the admissibility of evidence obtained through an illegal stop, improper testing, or rights violation

-- Motion to compel discovery — forces the prosecution to hand over evidence they're dragging their feet on (calibration records, dashcam footage, officer training records)
+- Motion to compel discovery.
+Forces the prosecution to hand over evidence they're dragging their feet on (calibration records, dashcam footage, officer training records)

-- Motion to dismiss — argues the case should be thrown out entirely due to constitutional violations or insufficient evidence
+- Motion to dismiss.
+Argues the case should be thrown out entirely due to constitutional violations or insufficient evidence

-- Motion in limine — prevents the prosecution from presenting specific evidence at trial (like an improperly administered field sobriety test)
+- Motion in limine.
+Prevents the prosecution from presenting specific evidence at trial (like an improperly administered field sobriety test)

-Motions are how defense attorneys create leverage.
+Motions are how defense attorneys create use.
 Without them, your attorney is showing up to a negotiation with nothing to negotiate with.
 The prosecutor knows the difference between an attorney who fights and one who folds.

 A specific question to follow up with: "If you're not filing motions, can you explain why none of the available motions apply to my case?"
 A good attorney will have specific reasons.
 A bad one will deflect.